Hikes

 Description

-Crans-Montana celebrated its 100th birthday in 1993 with a delightful gift for all its guests: the «Promenade du 100ème» or «Centenary Walk».
-This gently undulating trail offers a timeless journey through the resort’s glamorous history, with fascinating information panels en route.
+Crans-Montana celebrated its 100th birthday in 1993 with a lovely gift for all its guests: the “Promenade du 100ème” hike.
+On this timeless trail, visitors are introduced to the glamorous history of the resort through informative signs.

-Our trail begins beside the greens of the Crans-sur-Sierre Golf Club, home of the Omega European Masters – and without doubt the most spectacular venue on the whole European tour.
+The path starts at the greens of the Crans-sur-Sierre golf club, home of the Omega European Masters and undoubtedly the most spectacular venue on the entire European tour.

-• Variety: parks, forest, lakes, shopping, architecture and history
+• Varied: parks, forests, lakes, shopping, architecture, and history

-• Chic alpine town or authentic mountain village?
-Walk gives a taste of both
+• Stylish alpine town or authentic mountain village?
+This hike combines both.

 Turn-by-turn directions

-Beyond the Piste Nationale, the trail leads through forest and pasture.
-A small grotto between Les Barzettes and Aminona displays rocks from the region; a nearby viewpoint offers superb views of the Rhône valley.
-Aminona is also home to a small museum devoted to crystals and regional wines.
+Below the Piste Nationale, the route continues through forest and meadows.
+In a small grotto between Les Barzettes and Aminona, one can discover various rocks from the region.
+A nearby viewpoint offers a magnificent view of the Rhone Valley.
+In Aminona, there is also a small museum dedicated to crystals and regional wines.

 Start